amandasimonelli/tumblr/README.md

 # tumblr
-Tumblr theme feature's snippets.
+Tumblr `custom theme` feature's snippets.
 A work in progress library.

 Note: this is an ongoing workspace.
 View any releases for code snippets that are functioning for use.